With so many booking websites and hosting platforms available, it can be tricky to know which ones to choose to advertise your properties

 By maximising the visibility and quality of your listings across multiple channels, your properties will be found by more guests and achieve higher occupancy.

-👉 At TravelNest we do this by working with partners including Airbnb, Booking.com, Expedia, Vrbo, TripAdvisor and TUI.
+At TravelNest we do this by working with partners including Airbnb, Booking.com, Expedia, Vrbo and TripAdvisor.
 Here we set out the main players and some of the key differences to be aware of.

 Founded in 2008, Airbnb has now become a household name.
 Its online marketplace enables anyone to advertise their space - whether it’s a spare room within their own home, an entire property, or a unique space such as a log cabin, yurt, castle, or eco-home.

 “Airbnb uniquely leverages technology to economically empower millions of people around the world to unlock and monetize their spaces, passions and talents to become hospitality entrepreneurs.”

 100,000 cities around the world in 191 countries

 More than 260 million guests have booked and stayed in Airbnb properties since the site was launched